-The applicant will not be required to provide improvements to Northwest Bypass as it is an existing roadway that was built to City standards, and provides adequate safe access to the site.
+The applicant will not be required to provide improvements to Northwest Bypass, as it is an existing roadway that was built to City standards and provides adequate safe access to the site.
+Please see full Traffic Analysis attached.

 Utilities

 The applicant shall extend the 8-inch water main south from 14th Avenue Northwest, along the western edge of the Big Bear Sports Center property, and east along the north edge of the newly created Buffalo Wild Wings lot.
 The water main extension will end at the eastern property line of both lots with a fire hydrant installed at the end.